The Art of Winning Scholarships

 So what is your goal?
 Is it to get $15,000 a year in scholarships?
 Are you looking to cover the cost of tuition and housing?
 If you goal is $500 you may not need to work too hard for too long.
 If you goal is to fund everything in full with scholarships and grants then you will need to devote a lot of time, organization, and patience to the process.

 If you goal is a large number of scholarships then you need to be organized.
 Work on a calendar with specific tasks on a daily basis.
 Track everything you do – how many and which applications you have filled out; how many and which you have received back; accepted; rejected; followed up on and all the dates applicable.
 Keep a file of all essays you have submitted and what they were in response to.
+Writing a high quality essay is critical – you need to get noticed.
 Personally, I prefer to keep track of activities like this in spreadsheets but you can use whatever method you are comfortable with – just keep track of it all.